North Madison, Indiana

 North Madison is a neighborhood of Madison, Indiana, in the United States.

 History

 North Madison was platted in 1846.
 A post office was established at North Madison in 1848, and remained in operation until it was discontinued in 1957.
+In 1952 North Madison was annexed, becoming a neighborhood of Madison, which aided in providing city services to new businesses started in the area.
+A tornado in 1974 destroyed a number of buildings in the neighborhood.